video-dev/hls.js/API.md

 Use this, if you want to overwrite both the fragment and the playlist loader.

-Note: If fLoader or pLoader are used, they overwrite loader
+Note: If fLoader or pLoader are used, they overwrite loader!

 ```js
 var customLoader = function() {